leonardo-pilastri-sonarsource/java-method-extractor/README.md

 ## 🛠 Features

 - ✅ Recursively collects `.java` files
-- ✅ Parses each file using Eclipse JDT
+- ✅ Parses each file using Eclipse JDT or TreeSitter
 - ✅ Extracts all method bodies (with declaration)
-- ✅ Outputs one file per source file in a `.txt` format
+- ✅ Outputs one file per method in a `.txt` format
 - ✅ Supports both local directory inspection and GitHub repo cloning in a temporary directory

 ---